eCyclops/foundryvtt-fgg/README.md

 # For Gold & Glory System for Foundry VTT (Unofficial)
-All the features you need to play For Gold & Glory or the 2nd Edition of the worlds most popular roleplaying game in Foundry VTT.
+All the features you need to play For Gold & Glory or the 2nd Edition of the worlds most popular roleplaying game in Foundry VTT.\
+If you enjoyed the game please support the artist by purchasing a copy of the rules.

 ## Installation
 For the most up to date version of this system, please use the manifest link below.\